WICG/ua-client-hints/README.md

 I think I prefer the second.

-(A more verbose alternative could add a `UA-Engine` header, containing values like `Blink`, `EdgeHTML`, `Gecko`, or `WebKit`.)
+(A more verbose alternative could add a `Sec-CH-UA-Engine` header, containing values like `Blink`, `EdgeHTML`, `Gecko`, or `WebKit`.)

 ## Wait a minute, I don't see this delegation stuff in the Client Hints spec...